YonghuiDong/DesktopShiny/README.md

 # Introduction

-- This repository offers necessary files and instructions for deploying R Shiny web apps as installable standalone applications on Windows desktop.

 - This is the simplest method to deploy shiny apps as a standalone app.

-- The resulting standalone app is notably smaller than alternative methods like Electron
+- The resulting standalone app is notably smaller than alternative methods like Electron.

 # Prerequisite